Gurung Hill: History

+Ladakh boundary definition

+The boundary between Ladakh and Tibet was shaped by a long history of surveys, treaties, and wars.
+Following the Dogra–Tibetan War of 1841–42, a peace treaty was concluded in September 1842 between the Dogra forces and Tibet that affirmed existing frontiers between Ladakh and the Tibetan plateau.
+The British defeat of the Sikh Empire in 1846 transferred Ladakh into British Indian sovereignty, and boundary commissioners were deployed with instructions to use watershed limits to draw the new border; however, as historian Kyle Gardner has documented, the complex topography of eastern Ladakh, "a topographical tangle of mountains hundreds of miles wide", made the application of any simple geographical principle impossible, leaving the region without a demarcated border.
+The first attempt at mapping a northern and eastern boundary came from William Johnson's 1865 survey, which produced a rough line incorporating the Aksai Chin into Ladakh, but Gardner notes Johnson "did not identify water-partings" and much of his sketched boundary proved inaccurate.
+The maps India inherited at independence in 1947 were, as a result, borderless in much of the eastern Ladakh area.

 1962 Battle of Gurung Hill

 Gurung Hill was at the center of a network of Indian posts at Black Top, Table Top, Camel's Back, Yula, Spanggur Gap and Magar Hill.
 Neighbouring it to the east is Black Top, which is a continuation of Gurung Hill, and which got its name from its black rocks.
 The portion of Gurung Hill adjoining Black Top is flat and is called Table Top or Plateau.
 The rest of the hill is called Camel's Back.
 To the east of Black Top is the Yula pass, where India had three posts.
 By 22 October, the Chinese were firing on Yula, and troops were withdrawn from Yula.
 To the south of Gurung Hill is the Spanggur Gap, and across it, Magar Hill, both of which were held by India.
 Chinese troops attacked Gurung Hill and Magar Hill, and conquered Plateau on 18 November 1962 and Camel's Back the next day.
 The forces at Magar Hill were withdrawn on the night of 19 November.